 In most cases, eggs begin to lose their great taste after two weeks.
 Therefore, it is up to you to decide how soon you want to consume the eggs stored on the countertops.

-In any case, you need to wash eggs before you break.
+In any case, you need to wash the eggs before you break them.
 Cleaning the eggs at this state eliminates any droppings on the shell of the egg.
 It also removes any bacteria that might be on the egg.

 How to Clean Chicken Eggs

 How do you clean eggs?
 There are several tips to follow during the egg washing process that will ensure you complete the operation safely without breaking any egg.
 These tips include:

 You are likely to drop all your eggs in water and start the simple egg washing process.
 However, you should avoid submerging your eggs in cold water.
 Coldwater forces the pores on the eggshell to suck in bacteria from the surface into the egg, where they pose more danger to you.

 In addition to this, eggs contain a naturally antibacterial layer known as bloom.
 Washing them the conventional way eliminates the bloom, thus encouraging bacteria to grow on the outer surface of the egg.

 Washing eggs the wrong way might do more harm than good to your fresh eggs.
 A simple wash and rinse of your egg eliminate the protective layer of an egg – bloom.
 In turn, it re-opens pores on the eggshell, thus leaving the egg exposed to bacteria.